Research

 Language Acquisition

 Research in language acquisition aims to understand the complex processes and mechanisms underlying the acquisition of a first or subsequent language.
 The goal is to understand how linguistic knowledge is represented in the mind of the learner and how that knowledge develops in the course of acquisition.
-Our research in both first and second language acquisition examines these questions in a wide variety of languages including Arabic, Chinese, Chol, English, Japanese, K’iche’, Mam, Q’anjob’al and Wolof.
+Our research in both first and second language acquisition examines these questions in a wide variety of languages including Arabic, Chinese, English, French, Japanese, Korean, and Spanish.
 Recent projects at KU include cross-linguistic investigations into the acquisition of syntax and semantics (argument structure, word order, complementation, tense and aspect, voice, wh-movement, quantification), phonology, and phonetics (speech perception and production).
 Our research employs a range of methods, from longitudinal observation to experimental tasks such as elicited production, interpretation, grammaticality judgment, self-paced reading, eye-movement tracking, Event Related Potential (ERP) and fMRI.

 This research is supported by multiple laboratories equipped with psycholinguistic testing rooms and dedicated workstations for transcription and data analysis:

-Developmental Psycholinguistics Lab (Minai)
+Phonetics and Psycholinguistics Lab

-Second Language Acquisition Lab (Gabriele)
+Second Language Acquisition Lab

-Neurolinguistics and Language Processing Lab (Fiorentino)
+Neurolinguistics and Language Processing Lab

 In addition, many of our colleagues across campus share research interests in first and second language acquisition.

-Marc Fey, Speech-Language-Hearing: Sciences and Disorders
+Meghan Davidson, Speech-Language-Hearing: Sciences and Disorders

-Diane Frome-Loeb, Speech-Language-Hearing: Sciences and Disorders
+Margarethe McDonald, Speech-Language-Hearing: Sciences and Disorders

 Yan Li, East Asian Languages & Cultures

-Mabel Rice, Speech-Language-Hearing: Sciences and Disorders
+Mabel Rice, Child Language Doctoral Program, Speech-Language-Hearing: Sciences and Disorders

-Holly Storkel, Speech-Language-Hearing: Sciences and Disorders
+Raúl Rojas, Speech-Language-Hearing: Sciences and Disorders

-Kim Swanson, French and Italian
+Kimberly Swanson, French, Francophone, and Italian Studies

 Morphology and Syntax

-Faculty: Robert Fiorentino, Andrew McKenzie, Utako Minai
+Faculty: Phil Duncan, Robert Fiorentino, Alison Gabriele, John Gluckman, Andrew McKenzie, Utako Minai

 These research areas center on the speaker’s knowledge of words, phrases, and sentences.
 Syntax research seeks to understand the nature and interactions of the building blocks of phrase structures.
 This includes discovering the kinds of abstract structural units that exist and the principles that govern their distribution.
 Syntacticians are also concerned with how syntactic structures are interpreted by the phonological and semantic modules of the grammar.
 Morphology concerns the representation of words, and the units of which words are composed, morphemes.
 Thus, morphologists are interested in the basic properties of morphemes, how they interact with each other, and the ways in which morphemes are accessed and interpreted by syntax and phonology.
 To an extent, morphology sits at the interface of syntax and phonology.
 At the same time, morphologists want to understand which principles of morphology are independent of syntax or phonology.
 At KU, research in syntax and morphology has a strong cross-linguistic component, especially in East Asian, African, and Native American languages.
 The research is conducted through traditional methods like fieldwork and elicitation and using experimental neurolinguistic techniques such as magnetoencephalography (MEG), functional magnetic resonance imaging (fMRI), and electroencephalography (EEG).